maxhbr/LDBcollector/md/EUPL-1.1.md

 ## OSADL Rule

     USE CASE Source code delivery
-    	YOU MUST NOT Modify Copyright notice
+    	YOU MUST NOT Modify Copyright notices
+    	YOU MUST NOT Modify Patent notices
+    	YOU MUST NOT Modify Trademark notices
     	YOU MUST NOT Modify License notice
-    	YOU MUST NOT Modify Trademark notices
     	YOU MUST NOT Modify Warranty disclaimer
     	YOU MUST Forward License text
     	IF Software modification